Npretious/Npretious/README.md

 - 🔭 I recently completed my Software and Development Diploma with Honours.
 - ✍️ Former Content Writer at www.capperspicks.com

-## Tech Stack

 ## 🌱 Currently Exploring

-- 🚀 Python AI Machine Learning
+🚀 Python AI Machine Learning
   - Exploring the ins and outs of machine learning.
   - Currently building AI applications to predict sports games.
-  - Styling

  ## 🏆 Achievements

 - 🌟 Completed Software and Development Diploma with Honours.
 - 🌟 Completed Responsive Web Design on FreeCodeCamp.
 - 🌟 Completed www.evcocontracting.ca.
-- 🌟 Completed a fully functionally machine learning NFL AI Predictor application with dynamic gui.
+- 🌟 Completed a fully-functioning machine learning, NFL AI Predictor application, with an dynamic gui to boot.

 ## 📬 Get in Touch